Learning Outcomes

 SQE2 Syllabus

-For SQE2, you are required to understand the practical application of the SRA Code of Conduct’s compliance and reporting obligations.
-Focus your revision on:
+For SQE2, you are required to understand the practical application of the SRA Code of Conduct’s compliance and reporting obligations, with a focus on the following syllabus points:

 Test Your Knowledge